0xJasonMurray/validatePuppetCsr/README.md

 When the system boots up it will build the server using the Ubuntu 14.04 LTS image, install Puppet, connect to the puppet master, and build the server.

-## Puppet Master Side

-Copy the validate-puppet.py file to /etc/puppet

-Add the following lines to the master section of the /etc/puppet/puppet.conf
-file:

-    [master]
-    autosign = /etc/puppet/validate-puppet.py